-33.12.
+- 33.12.
 BEA's statistics on new foreign direct investment are based on data collected on BEA's mandatory Survey of New Foreign Direct Investment in the United States (BE-13).
 The survey is filed by U.S. business enterprises when (1) they are first acquired or established by a foreign direct investor or (2) when a foreign-owned U.S. business enterprise is expanded.
-U.S. businesses that are established or expanded and that expect to have new investment expenditures for several years provide cost updates each year until the project is completed.
+U.S. businesses that are established or expanded and that expect to have new investment expenditures for several years provide cost updates annually for three years after the year in which the investment is initiated, or until the investment is completed if within those three years. - U.S. Bureau of Labor Statistics (BLS).
+Data from the Quarterly Census of Employment and Wages (QCEW) is used in the allocation of employment of larger acquired companies, beginning with statistics for 2018.

-33.13.
+33.14.
 BEA uses an abbreviated form to collect data on expenditures for new investments below a size-exemption level.
 BEA prepares estimates to account for data items not collected on abbreviated forms and combines them with data collected on full reports.
 Businesses that file abbreviated forms generally have a negligible impact on the published aggregates.